-Sounds simple so far, right?
-Create a coupon campaign, let it rip, and boom – instant customers.
-Unfortunately, Groupon is not really that simple and you need to put as much consideration into a Groupon marketing campaign as you would into any other lead development strategy.
-If you don’t, and just make up a coupon on the sly, you could end up losing a lot of money.
+If you're the owner of a small business, you may be wondering if listing a deal on Groupon can benefit your bottom line.
+Although it may seem like an easy way to drum up new business, Groupon is not that simple.
+You have to put as much consideration into a Groupon marketing campaign as you would any other lead development strategy.
+If you just make a coupon on the fly, you could end up losing a lot of money.

 How Does Groupon Work?